2004 United States Senate election in Indiana: Republican

+General Election

 Campaign

 In September, Bayh had $6.5 million cash on hand.
 Scott's strategy of trying to paint Bayh as too liberal failed to gain traction.

 In early 2004, Bayh was considered a serious contender for the Vice Presidency as the running mate of Massachusetts Senator John Kerry.
 Although Bayh was on the final shortlist, North Carolina Senator John Edwards was ultimately chosen instead.

 Bayh easily won reelection, defeating Scott by more than 24 percentage points and carrying all but six counties, even while Kerry lost the state by more than 20 percentage points in the concurrent presidential election.